Start9Labs/documentation/site/source/user-manual/connecting/connecting-tor/tor-os/tor-mac.rst

                 :width: 80%
                 :alt: Select Network

         #.
 In this example, we'll select WiFi on the left panel.
 If you're using Ethernet, click that instead.
-Next click "Advanced":
+Next click "Advanced" (We suggest returning to the step in order to do both Ethernet AND WiFi):

             .. figure:: /_static/images/tor/wifi_click_advanced.png
                 :width: 80%